 How to access your state and local public school ratings

 Finding a school can be a cumbersome process for parents when we want to ensure that our kids attend a well-rounded school.
 So, how do we know which schools are good, bad, or excellent?
 There are different ways parents can find out about public school ratings.

 For instance, some parents decide on a school by word of mouth or on what they hear from others.
 However, you will be surprised that schools have their report cards.
 How a school is rated indicates how good or bad a school’s academic performance is.
 Most states provide parents with K-12 School performance data.

 A school report card is a way to communicate a school’s performance.
 Some usually reported items are attendance, discipline, academic performance in English language arts and mathematics, and college and career readiness usually reported items.

 You will find that school ratings exist for private schools, public schools, or even charter schools.
-If you have questions about school ratings, please contact the state education department or the school.
+If you have questions about school ratings, contact the state education department or the school.
 School administrators can also answer school rating questions such as school graduation rates and accountability reports.
 In addition, school performance scores have an explanation that you should inquire about when you have questions.

 Attendance in a school report provides an overview of student attendance.
-Schools employ social workers to assist students who may need assistance attending school.
+Schools employ social workers to assist students who miss school and may need support refocusing to attend school.
 Attendance is part of the learning environment in schools.
+A school with high attendance rates shows that students enjoy the school.

 In schools, discipline is reported to communicate the number of incidents a school may have experienced during a specific school year.
 This data may also include the number of suspensions and expulsions a school had.
-Discipline can provide parents with an idea of how orderly or disruptive the learning environment may be.
+Discipline can give parents an idea of how orderly or disruptive the learning environment may be for a particular school.